aplteam/Tatin/docs/TatinUserSettings.md

 * If you cannot make frequent changes to the Tatin user settings file in its default location due to, say,  company constraints, then of course it needs to go elsewhere.

-* Your computer is used by several people, and they all (or at least two of them) need access to the Tatin user settings file.
+* Your computer is used by several people, and they all (or at least two of them) need write access to the Tatin user settings file.

    You could still use the default location, but because that location is user-specific, every user would require her own user settings file, which is something you might or might not want to avoid.